Updated: Mar 4

 Key 1: Ease of use

-While aesthetics and design may seem minor in comparison to results, when you begin sorting through thousands of data points, ease of use will be vital to successfully mining data to implement positive change.
+While aesthetics and design may seem minor in comparison to results, when you begin sorting through thousands of data points, ease of use will be vital to successfully mine data to implement positive change.

 A powerful data analysis platform should offer: